alexiscrack3/git-cheat-sheet/README.md

 ```bash
 $ git checkout .
 ```
-Return the state of your unstaged files as they were in your HEAD (last commit)
+Return the state of your unstaged files as they were in your HEAD (last commit).
 ```bash
 $ git checkout HEAD
 ```